-The Appraisal Institute of Canada (AIC) is Canada’s leading real property valuation association with over 5,000 members across the country and around the world.
-For the last 80 years, AIC has worked collaboratively with our 10 provincial affiliated associations to grant the distinguished Accredited Appraiser Canadian Institute (AACI™) and Canadian Residential Appraiser (CRA™) designations.
+The Appraisal Institute of Canada (AIC) is Canada’s leading real property valuation association with over 5,600 members across the country and around the world.
+For the last 85 years, AIC has worked collaboratively with its 10 affiliated provincial associations to grant the distinguished Accredited Appraiser Canadian Institute (AACI™) and Canadian Residential Appraiser (CRA™) designations.

 Since being founded in 1938 by a small group of loan inspectors from Winnipeg, the Appraisal Institute of Canada has been dedicated to advancing the real estate valuation profession for the benefit of both our members and the public.

 Advance the Canadian real property appraisal profession in the public interest through education, self-regulation and member support.